wagtail/wagtail/docs/wagtail_search.rst

       }
   }

-Other than `BACKEND` the other keys are optional and default to the values shown.
-In addition any other keys are passed directly to the Elasticsearch constructor as keyword arguments (e.g. `'max_retries': 1`).
+Other than `BACKEND` the other keys are optional and default to the values shown. ``FORCE_NEW`` is used by elasticutils.
+In addition, any other keys are passed directly to the Elasticsearch constructor as keyword arguments (e.g. ``'max_retries': 1``).

 If you prefer not to run an Elasticsearch server in development or production, there are many hosted services available, including `Searchly`_, who offer a free account suitable for testing and development.
 To use Searchly: